robmiller/jekyll-resize/README.md

 Forked from [CloudCannon/jekyll-resize](https://github.com/CloudCannon/jekyll-resize) ([RubyGems jekyll-resize](https://rubygems.org/gems/jekyll-resize)) to add Jekyll 4 support for my projects.

-Changes:
+Notable changes:

 - Updated [jekyll-resize.gemspec](/jekyll-resize.gemspec) to use Jekyll 4.
-- Added `require "mini_magick"` to the [jekyll-resize.rb](/lib/jekyll-resize.rb) file to avoid a runtime error (which was not present on Jekyll 3).
+- Added `require "mini_magick"` to the [jekyll-resize.rb](/lib/jekyll-resize.rb) file to avoid a runtime error as constant `MiniMagick::Image` not defined (this error was not present on Jekyll 3).
-- Added docs.
+- Created README.md file.

 ## Requirements